Do The Writing Course

 The course was the best year of my writing life.
 I got to write scripts and learn theory, which at the time I thought was nonsense but has been incredible and means I understand more of what is discussed in writing books.
 It’s scary to take a year or two out of the norm, but you can find balance with part-time courses, and you need to think, what fulfils me?

 I would recommend a writing course to anyone wanting to write.
 I know that’s easier said than done, because they cost a lot of money and you may be at a point in your life where you have kids and more responsibilities and feel that ship has sailed and hit an iceberg.
-There are courses that cater to whatever life people lead, that’s the beauty of them, you just have to dig around Google for a while.
-There are even weekend ones which are cheaper which teach you the basics which is handy if you then want to further your learning through books.
+There are courses that cater to whatever life people lead, that’s the beauty of them, you just have to dig around the internet for a while.
+There are even weekend ones which are cheaper and teach you the basics, which is handy if you then want to further your learning through books.
+If all courses are a financial burden, then if you dig around the internet long enough you can find blogs.
+You’d also be amazed at how friendly the writing community on Twitter is with sharing advice and experience, so if a course is a no-go, there are many ways to get more educated.

 Do the thing that scares you, the thing that challenges you, and the thing that makes life seem richer.
 If you want to be a writer, nurture that side of your life, and put it first for a while.
 It’s never too late, but don’t put it off until it’s a lot later.
 The list of excuses only grows.